codingquark/todo-app-fun/README.md

 # POSIX-Compliant CLI Todo App

-A simple, ~~yet powerful~~ command-line interface (CLI) todo application that is POSIX-compliant.
+A simple command-line interface (CLI) todo application that is POSIX-compliant.
 This app allows you to manage your tasks efficiently from the terminal.

 ## Features